platisd/refactoring-for-testability-cpp/README.md

 We separate the *common* functionality in a new class and stop extending the concrete class.
 This has the added semantic benefit of avoiding to impose a parent-child relationship.
-After all, a `DirectionalOdometer` is *not* really a `DirectionlessOdometer`, is it?
+After all, a `DirectionalOdometer` is *not* really a `DirectionlessOdometer`, is it?<br>
 Then, we *inject* the *abstracted* resources that are being used into the classes that use them via the respective constructors.

 ```cpp
 struct Encoder